Operations Guru, Dog Lover and True Crime Junkie

 A Skilled Banker, She Chose to Extend Her Career at RBAZ

-Versatility and experience.
-Those attributes are what come to mind for Yvonne Verdugo when asked about the strengths she brings to her job as an RBAZ Universal Banker.
+Expertise and experience.
+Those attributes are what come to mind for Yvonne Verdugo when asked about the strengths she brings to her job as an RBAZ Wires Desk Manager.
 One of the longest-tenured employees at the Bank, Yvonne has spent nearly 30 years in the business.

 Yvonne never set out to be a career banker.
 She sort of fell into it when she and her husband moved from California to Arizona to start a new church.
 She needed a job, and a friend told her about a teller position at what was then a major local bank.
 She spent 24 years at that bank, which later become Chase, where she gained tons of experience working in various branch roles.
 She was hooked.
 Until cutbacks came, and she found herself looking for another job.